|Nutritional Guidelines (per serving)|

 Punch down dough with your fist.
 Turn dough out onto floured board and knead for about 1 minute.

 Roll dough out into a basic rectangular shape.
-Use a butter knife or fingers to spread 2 tbsp softened butter on the top of rectangular dough.
-Evenly spread about 2 tbsp sugar and 1 tbsp cinnamon on top of butter.
+Use a butter knife or fingers to spread 2 tablespoons softened butter on the top of rectangular dough.
+Evenly spread about 2 tablespoons sugar and 1 tablespoon cinnamon on top of butter.

 Roll up dough and form into 1 loaf.
 Put into buttered bread pan.
 Cover and let rise until double in size, about 30 minutes.